Skip to main content

 • You want sandbox agents for long-running container-based tasks.

-• You want provider-agnostic model routing without inventing your own adapter layer first.
+• You want OpenAI models by default with third-party provider adapters, including LiteLLM-backed routing, instead of inventing your own adapter layer first.

 • You want orchestration that stays inside your application code.